bestacio89/Franz/README.md

 **The Creed**:

-1. **Opinionated from scratch.** This API works day one — no excuses, no yak-shaving.
+1. Opinionated from scratch — works day one.
-2. **No scraps allowed.** Work outside the rules and DI will pretend your code doesn’t exist.
+2. No scraps allowed — DI ignores non-compliant code.
-3. **This is not a democracy.** The architecture rules with the iron silk of *do it the right way*.
+3. This is not a democracy — rules > opinions.
-4. **Defaults are sacred.** They exist because chaos is the alternative.
-5. **Tests never lie.** If you drift, the failing suite will expose your laziness.
-6. **Creativity is welcome — as long as it doesn’t look like spaghetti.**

-⚡ **This API is not just written — it’s enforced.
-Comply, or the tests will slap you back into line.**
+4. Defaults are sacred.
+5. Tests never lie.
+6. Creativity is welcome, spaghetti is not.

 ---

-## 🏗 C4 Architecture
+## 🏗 C4 Diagrams

 ### C1: System Context